Hum Badal Gaye

-Hum Badal Gaye is the first animation film from Assam and Northeast India officially certified and censored by Central Board of Film Certification, India.
-Hum Badal Gaye is an animated film, directed by Ryan Hazarika and produced by Axl Hazarika.
+Hum Badal Gaye is a 2012 animated film from Assam and Northeast India, directed by Ryan Hazarika and produced by Axl Hazarika.
+It was officially certified and censored by India's Central Board of Film Certification.
 The world television premiere of the film was held on 1 January 2012.

-The storyline, which focuses on the friendship between a boy and a cat, throws light on the noble cause of affection towards the innocent animals who often fall prey to several human atrocities.
+The storyline focuses on the friendship between a boy and a cat.
 The story aims to inculcate a more altruistic approach towards animals.
 It is also in dedication to the unprivileged kids of society who lack the opportunity to experience the essence of such relationships in their lives.
 Unlike most other animation films of India, the animation style combines 2D and 3D elements.

 Synopsis

-The root of every new relationship outside the realm of familial ties is friendship.
-Friends constitute a crucial position in an individual's public, private and emotional domain.
-No set boundaries, norms limit the blossoming of a new friendship.
-It does not necessarily mean that friendship should be only between humans.
-Hum Badal Gaye exactly tries to show this and brings into limelight the love and friendship between a boy Ryan and Xanah, his beloved cat.
-In today’s world where animals are ill-treated and tortured and killed for various selfish motives, the film celebrates the essence of love, friendship and freedom.
 Ryan is a benevolent, kind and a caring boy who loves his adorable chubby cat, Xanah, whom he brought 5 years ago.
 Xanah at that time was a little kitten.
 Ryan found her lying injured near a pavement.
-This sight moved him and he brought her home and tended her and finally nursed her back to her health and from here geared a new bond and a new friendship between these two different creatures.
+This sight moved him and he brought her home and nursed her back to her health.
 Ryan is very fond of his cat and plays with her every day.

-However things went grey one day with the arrival of a new cat in his neighbourhood and Xanah thereby getting a new friend.
+One day, a new cat arrives in his neighbourhood and Xanah gets a new friend.
 Xanah now shares the same playfulness with her new friend like she does with Ryan.
-Ryan misses the sole attention of his best friend which is now equally shared with her new friend .This sweet insecurity however ends and Ryan finally realizes that there is no harm even if Xanah plays with her new friend and that he has no right to curb the freedom and independence just because she is not a human.
+Ryan misses the sole attention of his best friend which is now equally shared with her new friend.
+Ryan eventually realizes that he has no right to curb Xanah's freedom and independence just because she is not human.
 He finally lets Xanah to be her own self and enjoy her cat life without any insecurity.